 Studded with cranberries, this quick bread is adaptable: Try it at breakfast or as an afternoon snack.
-A sprinkle of turbinado sugar on top begets crunch.

 - 4 tablespoons unsalted butter, melted, plus more for pan